1Thessalonians 5:25-28

 William Barclay comments that...

 It is a wonderful thing that the greatest saint of them all should feel that he was strengthened by the prayers of the humblest Christians.
 Once his friends came to congratulate a great statesman who had been elected to the highest office his country could offer him.
 He said, “Don’t give me your congratulations, but give me your prayers.”
 For Paul prayer was a golden chain in which he prayed for others and others prayed for him.
 (Barclay, W: The Daily Study Bible Series.
-The Westminster Press or Logos)
+The Westminster Press)

 Dear reader, are you praying for your spiritual leaders?
 Would you call it prevailing prayer or pittance prayer?